Butyrate Supplements & Gut Health

 - And more

 This study suggests that butyrate not only supports the metabolism, but it also aids weight control/weight loss in other ways.
-In general, mice given butyrate showed improved:
+In general, mice showed improvement in:

 - Body fat percentage